treyhunner/treyhunner.github.com/source/_posts/2020-11-16-short-python-screencasts-for-$50-slash-year.markdown

 Before you do sign up, watch [a few of the current screencasts][screencasts page] and see whether my teaching style is for you.
 If it isn't, that's okay!
-If it is, I think you'll find the next year's worth of screencasts will be a worthwhile! 😁
+If it is, **I think you'll find the next year's worth of screencasts will be worthwhile**! 😁

 ### Student discounts?
 Team subscriptions?
 Other questions?